Skip to content

 Deployment and Maintenance / Raspberry Pi Ubuntu Deployment

-This document primarily introduces how to run the system on a Raspberry Pi with the Ubuntu Server (64-bit) system installed.
+This document primarily introduces how to run this system on a Raspberry Pi with the Ubuntu Server (64bit) system installed.

 Always use the latest version of DataFlux Func for operations

-It is recommended to use a wired network connection during the operation process to connect to the Raspberry Pi
+It is recommended to use a wired network connection during the operation process when connecting to the Raspberry Pi

-This article is based on the Raspberry Pi 4B 8GB version for operations; the Raspberry Pi 3B is too weak to run the system
+This article is based on operations using the Raspberry Pi 4B 8GB version.
+The Raspberry Pi 3B is too weak to run the system

-A 64-bit Ubuntu Server image must be used for the Raspberry Pi
+You must use the 64-bit Ubuntu Server image for Raspberry Pi

-Before installing DataFlux Func on a Raspberry Pi, some preparations are required.
+Before installing DataFlux Func on a Raspberry Pi, some preparations are needed.

 1.1 Burning the Raspberry Pi SD Card

-It is recommended to use a clean official image to burn the SD card before installing DataFlux Func.
+It is recommended to burn the SD card using a clean official image before installing DataFlux Func.

 When burning the SD card, you can choose:

-1. The official Raspberry Pi Imager tool for burning
+1. Use the official Raspberry Pi Imager tool for burning

-2. Directly download the official Ubuntu Server 64-bit image and use third-party tools to burn it
+2. Directly download the official Ubuntu Server 64-bit image and use a third-party tool for burning

-After burning is complete, simply insert the SD card into the Raspberry Pi and power it on to start.
+After burning is complete, the SD card can be inserted into the Raspberry Pi, and power it on to boot.

 1.2 Initializing the System

-After the first boot of Ubuntu for the Raspberry Pi, log in using the default username and password:
+After the first boot of Ubuntu for Raspberry Pi, you need to log in with the default username and password:

 Username Password